Go paper-free

 Mortgages rates can be affected by a range of things, from personal details to government decisions.
 The main factors include:

 It depends on the type of mortgage you have.
 If you have a fixed rate mortgage, your mortgage rate will stay the same for the length of your fixed rate term.
-However, if you have a tracker rate, your mortgage rate will increase in line with the Bank of England base rate.
+If you have a tracker rate, your mortgage rate will increase in line with the Bank of England base rate.
 So, if it goes up by 0.5%, your mortgage rate will also go up by 0.5%.

 If you’re on a Standard Variable Rate (SVR) mortgage, your interest rate is decided by your lender.
 So, while it’s not directly tied to the base rate, your lender may still choose to increase your mortgage rate if the base rate rises.